open/close all folders

 - Hidden Depths: In Fall Apart Land, it's revealed that Lucky dreams of creating his own theme park and that he and Fall Apart like hanging out together and looking at pictures of amusement parks from across the country.

-- Odd Friendship: With Fall Apart, but only in one episode: Fall-Apart Land.
+- Odd Friendship: With Fall Apart, but only in one episode: Fall-Apart Land, where they are shown to have a mutual love for theme parks and a dream of starting their own.

 - Throw the Dog a Bone: Doesn't Lucky having a beautiful caring wife and a cute sweet daughter, who both love him very much, count?